last update: July 30, 2018

 Decks Tokyo Beach

-, on the third floor of this shopping center you can find also the japanese branch of the world's most famous wax museum.
-Admission costs 2000 yen, but you can save 500 yen by buying tickets online here
+On the 3F of the shopping center there is the Japanese branch of the world's most famous wax museum, originally from London.
+Entry costs 2300 yen but you can get a 30% discount by buying it online

-, a shopping mall built in the European Renaissance towns style, with a particular roof that looks like a real sky;
+, a shopping center built in the style of an elegant Renaissance European city, with a particular roof that looks like a real sky;

 -Daikanrasha ferris wheel